jumpnow/jumpnowtek-site/_posts/2014-09-05-overo-kernel-development-simple-patching.md

 The kernel is `3.5.7`.

 The patch used in the example here is taken from a question on the [gumstix mailing list][spi-mailing-list-thread] to change the priority of the SPI worker thread.
-Used only because it's a simple one-line change to one file.
+I'm using it only because it's a simple one-line change.

 Find your *TMPDIR*, either defined in `build/conf/local.conf` or defaulting to `build/tmp`.

 Change to the directory of the kernel source